Oxytocin’s Role In The Anxiety Of Weight Loss

 Self-care is sometimes so far off our radar that it’s unfathomable how it could play a role in weight loss and wellness goals.

-As women, we have neglected, ignored, and put ourselves last for so long that we’re often unaware of the depth of our self-neglect and even self-loathing.
+As women, we have neglected, ignored, and put ourselves last for so long that we’re often unaware of the depth of our self-neglect.